Cost | Free. | |

 What can I use it for?

-You can use Microsoft OneDrive for secure file storage that comes with many convenient features:
+You can use Microsoft OneDrive for secure file storage and management:

 - Creating, editing, and accessing your files from anywhere